top of page

 For those seeking low cost therapy I can offer a referral to senior trainees who receive regular external clinical supervision and are managed by myself and their training institute.

-There are so many different therapies and regulating bodies, how do I choose the right therapist for me?
+There are so many different therapies and governing bodies, how do I choose the right therapist for me?

 The therapeutic field is complex and can be confusing to understand.
 Some professions in mental health are legally protected terms like Psychiatrist or Clinical Psychologist.
 However, anyone in the UK, with or without training, can advertise themselves as a Counsellor or Psychotherapist, whist this wouldn't be illegal it would be unethical.